 Instead of designing and building individual pages, Atomic Design focuses on the individual components needed in order to meet the demands of our application.
-The result of this is a pattern library, a set of reusable interface components that document both behavior and implementation.
+The result of this is a pattern library, a set of reusable interface components that document both behaviour and implementation.

 Conceptually this sounds great, enabling a cohesive design system and faster iteration.
 Yet how well does it work in practice?

 The larger an application gets, the harder it is to maintain a reliable mental model of the individual components that make it up.
-Do we already have a dropdown menu?
+Do we already have a drop-down menu?
 Is this accordion in use?
 Why do we have 5 different button styles?